 The XRx-101 clinical development program will target and characterize the kidney protective effects of this novel therapy and initiate a clinical trial within the next 12 months.
-Two key studies of third-party conducted by studies published in journals, one in a mouse model of influenza and another in herpes infection, have shown that XRx-101 can act as an anti-viral, lower uric acid, and also protect organs.
+Two key third-party studies, one in a mouse model of influenza and another in herpes infection, have shown that allopurinol can act as an anti-viral, lower uric acid, and also protect organs.
 In the setting of serious viral infection and acute tissue damage, XRx-101 can act to inhibit xanthine oxidase expression due to hypoxia or tissue destruction, therefore preventing increased SUA concentration from reaching saturation levels at which uric acid crystals could trigger an AKI.
-Most importantly, excipients in the formulation such as L-arginine, a basic amino acid and nitric oxide source, can increase the aqueous solubility of uric acid thereby also decreasing crystal formation associated with tumor lysis-like syndrome due to COVID-19 infections.
+Most importantly, we believe that excipients in the formulation such as L-arginine, a basic amino acid and nitric oxide source, can increase the aqueous solubility of uric acid thereby also decreasing crystal formation associated with tumor lysis-like syndrome due to COVID-19 infections.
 L-arginine has been shown to protect against kidney injury in the setting of ischemia reperfusion injury.

-We are in the planning stages for the Phase 3 trial of XRx-101 at this time and have developed protocol synopses.
+While we have not conducted any clinical trials to date, we are in the planning stages for the Phase 3 trial of XRx-101 at this time and have developed protocol synopses.
 However, lead investigators and FDA input will be required for final protocol details.
 The company is in the process of evaluating and selecting a contract research organization.
 We expect our Phase 3 pivotal clinical trial will further demonstrate that XRx-101 could attenuate AKI in the setting of COVID-19 infection.